CONVERGE 2016: Highlights From Our Inaugural Conference

 In the Breakout Sessions

 After Tuesday’s mainstage talks, attendees chose from 20 different breakout sessions.
-Sometimes it was hard to decide where to go, with customers like GoDaddy and PwC speaking, or our Technical Account Managers (TAMs) giving fascinating talks on best practices for IOCs or learning how to tame the wilderness that is the Windows registry.
+Sometimes it was hard to decide where to go, with customers like PwC speaking, or our Technical Account Managers (TAMs) giving fascinating talks on best practices for IOCs or learning how to tame the wilderness that is the Windows registry.

 A few more examples: Andre McGregor and Director of Endpoint Detection and Response Jason Truppi presented, “From Hacktivists to Nation-States to ISIS,” in which the former FBI agents-turned-cyberhunters explored how the threat ranking from 2010 completely realigned itself by 2016, from Nigerian email scams to the weaponization of malware.
 Ryan Kazanciyan talked about “Hunting in the Dark,” with real-world examples of anomaly analysis and tips on how to effectively collect data and reduce noise.
 We wrapped up the day with a trifecta of partners from Palo Alto Networks, VMware, and Tanium speaking about how the three companies work “Better Together for Detection and Response.”